advancedAgritek-BB/coinTrader2.0/README.md

 * **voting_strategies**/**min_agreeing_votes** – strategies used for the voting router.
 * **exit_strategy** – partial profit taking and trailing stop logic.
 * **micro_scalp** – EMA settings plus volume z-score and ATR filters for the scalp bot.
+  Supports tick-level aggregation, optional mempool fee checks and order-book imbalance filtering with an optional penalty.
 * **pattern_timeframe** – optional candle interval used by the bounce scalper to confirm engulfing or hammer patterns.
 * **trigger_once** – bypass the cooldown and win-rate filter for one bounce scalper cycle.